 Git is a distributed version control system.
-(But you knew that already, because you totally completed a Git tutorialright?)
+(But you knew that already, because you totally completed a Git tutorial—right?)
 If you have previously installed Xcode and its command-line tools, you may already have Git installed.
 Find out by entering the following command:

-git version 2.12.2
+git --version git version 2.12.2

-If you see something like git version 2.12.2, then you already have Git.
+, then you already have Git.
 If not, skip to the next section to install Homebrew.
 If you have Git, but the version number is lower than 2.12.2 (as of April 11, 2017), then your version of Git is out of date.
 Continue to the next step to install Homebrew.

 If your Git version is up-to-date, skip to the Git Configuration section.